uehaj/mcp-notifier/README.md

 ## Requirements

 - Node.js 18 or higher
-- npm 6 or higher (for npx command)
+- npm 6 or higher
 - Desktop environment (Windows, macOS, or Linux)
 - Access permissions to notification system